MahaJayapal/LLM/README.md

 ##### Requirements

-- A jupyter notebook with T4 GPU
+- A colab jupyter notebook with T4 GPU

 - Getting approval for using Llama 2